-be heterogenous across firms, unlike in CES.
-In the case of incomplete pass-thorough ($0 < \rho < 1$), the price of each firm is log-linear in its marginal cost and its choke price with the common coefficients across firms.
+In this paper, we proposed and characterized what we call CoPaTh, the three parametric families of homothetic demand systems that feature a constant pass-through rate as a parameter, $0 < \rho \le 1$ , which is common across otherwise heterogenous monopolistically competitive firms.
+In the case of complete pass-through ( $\rho = 1$ ), which we call CPE, the price elasticity (and hence the markup rate) is constant, as in CES, yet it can differ across firms, unlike in CES.
+In the case of incomplete pass-thorough ( $0 < \rho < 1$ ), the price of each firm is log-linear in its marginal cost and its choke price with the common coefficients across firms, as in the standard pass-through regression.
 Tougher competition, captured by a lower "average price," reduces the prices of all firms at a uniform rate, so that their relative prices are not affected.
 Yet, it causes a disproportionately larger decline in the revenue and the profit among firms with lower markup rates.
+CoPaTh can easily accommodate many dimensions of heterogeneity across firms.
 Furthermore, because the pass-through rate is a parameter, use of nested CoPaTh allows us to introduce the sector-specific pass-through rates, so that the average pass-through rate in the economy could vary through a change in the sectoral composition.
 We believe that these features make CoPaTh flexible, and yet tractable extensions of CES.